Lab Manual for the Global Community Wellness Lab

-Welcome to the No-Name Lab [NEED A BETTER NAME] at the University of Wisconsin, Parkside!
+Welcome to the Global Community Wellness Lab at the University of Wisconsin, Parkside!
 If you are reading our lab manual because you recently joined the lab, welcome!
 If you are a current member of the lab, frequently refer to our lab manual to refresh our guidelines, policies, platforms, among others.
-We also look forward to learn and research together.
+We also look forward to learning and researching together.
 We also welcome you to read this manual if you are looking for tips and tricks for your own manual.

 It’s also a work in progress; therefore, updates are implemented as we move forward.
-If you have ideas about things to add, or what to clarify, feel free to talk to the PI (Dr. Jordan Snyder).
+If you have ideas about things to add, or what to clarify, feel free to talk to the primary investigator (PI; Dr. Jordan Snyder).

 No Name lab members are expected to read this manual and sign a form within your first 7 days in the lab indicating you have done so.
 Signing this form confirms that the lab member will perform their duties and meet the expectations according to this manual.